-- All courses require completion of ENGL 1301 and 1302 before enrollment.
+- All courses require ENGL 1301 and 1302 completion before enrollment.

 - Some courses require additional prerequisites, as indicated below.